viktorpergjoka/spring-k8swatcher/README.md

 k8swatcher:
     config:
       myConfig:
+        resyncPeriod: 1000
         nsLabels:
-          "[istio-injection]": enabled
+          "[kubernetes.informer/k8swatcher=enabled]": enabled
         resLabels:
           app: spike
           foo: bar

 ```

-This will watch for all Pods with label app=spike **and** foo=bar in all namespaces which have the label istio-injection=enabled.
+This will watch for all Pods with label app=spike **and** foo=bar in all namespaces which have the label kubernetes.informer/k8swatcher=enabled.

 Note that you should write the label keys inside [] in yaml because '/' will be parsed in the application.yaml
 so something like